01 of 02

 By Car - The Tidal Basin is located in the heart of Washington DC and is accessible from the south via I-395; from the north via I-495, New York Avenue, Rock Creek Parkway, George Washington Memorial Parkway, and Cabin John Parkway, from the west via I-66, Routes 50 and 29 and from the east via Route 50. (see a larger view of the area on the next page).
 During cherry blossom season, traffic is very congested and driving is not recommended.

 Parking is very limited in this part of Washington, DC.
 Depending on the time of day, day of the week, and events going on you may be better off taking public transportation.
-There are 320 FREE parking Spaces at East Potomac Park.
+There are over 300 FREE parking Spaces at East Potomac Park on Ohio Drive (east and south of Buckeye Drive).
 See information about parking near the National Mall.